Blog / Other

 What kinds of fraud do businesses like this encounter?

-In terms of what the day to day online operations, payments and customer service teams can expect to deal with, there are typically four big categories of fraud:
+In terms of what the day to day online operations, payments and customer service teams can expect to deal with, there are typically four big categories of fraud, most of which have payment fraud at their core:

-Account Takeover: A fraudster using stolen login details to purchase from a legitimate user’s account.
+Account takeover fraud: A fraudster using stolen login details to purchase from a legitimate user’s account – or brute forcing their way into the account.
 The most damaging form of fraud in terms of reputation damage for a business.
 The social sharing of a hacked account can be expensive to recover from.

 Terms of Service abuse: Customers, often legitimate, attempting to re-use vouchers, sharing vouchers, or seeking to exploit a generous returns or disputes policy.
 Most expensive fraud in terms of operations expense as there are phone calls and investigations to conduct.